 The Steinway name graces the cabinet of every Steinway & Sons piano to come out of the New York and Hamburg Steinway factories.
 These extraordinary instruments have withstood the tests of time and changing tastes, to become one of the most iconic musical instruments in the world today.
 The man who began all of this is Henry Engelhard Steinway.
 Born on February 15, 1787, Heinrich Engelhard Steinweg lost much of his family after experiencing the ramifications of Napoleon’s campaigns and other wars and unrest in his town of Wolfshagen, Germany.
 Steinway participated in the Battle of Waterloo where he was commended for his service as a bugler.
 His time in service allowed him to become educated in cabinetry and woodworking which would prove to be vital in his future and the future of his creation, the Steinway piano.
 In 1818 at the age of only 15 he began work at an organ manufacturer and learned how to play the organ as well.
 As a musician and experienced instrument builder, he built his first piano in 1835.
 This instrument was built secretly in his kitchen and was a wedding present to his new wife, Juliane Thiemer.
-Uprisings and continued political unrest in Germany led the large Steinweg family to leave the country for America in 1850.
+Uprisings and continued political unrest in Germany led much of the large Steinweg family to leave the country for America in 1850.

 “Strive always to improve the instrument.” – Henry E. Steinway, Founder of Steinway & Sons